Kaylas3000/beautify/beautify-functional-specification-document.md

 <a name="introduction"></a>
 ## 1. Introduction

-The application to provide the relationship between customers(С) and craftsmen (service providers-SP) - hairdressers, makeup artists, nail art masters, cosmetologists &amp; etc.
+The application to provide the relationship between customers(С) and craftsmen (service providers-SP) - hairdressers, makeup artists, nail art masters, cosmetologists, barber shops &amp; etc.

 <a name="purpose"></a>
 ## 1.1.
 Purpose of the document